-Flood Control District 9 is a subarea of the District, which covers the entire county.
+Flood Control Zone 9 is a subarea of the District, which covers the entire county.
 Flood Control Zones were created in areas of the county that experience frequent flooding.
-Flood Control District 9 was the ninth zone to be created.
+Flood Control Zone 9 was the ninth zone to be created.

 A fee is a charge imposed on an individual or business for a service or facility provided directly to an individual or business.
 The amount of a fee may not exceed the cost of government to